 Migrating to Yarn 2

 To our excitement, Yarn 2 was released in early 2020.
-The team has created a “zero downloads” package manager, which means users may use “vendor” directories to include their yarn binaries, dependencies, and development dependencies in their repositories.
+The team has created a “zero installs” package manager, which means users may use “vendor” directories to include their yarn binaries, dependencies, and development dependencies in their repositories.
 Learn more about Yarn’s new philosophy.

 This article is intended to help current Heroku users migrate from Yarn 1 to Yarn 2.
 Apps being migrated should already be using Yarn 1 and are using the most up-to-date version of the Heroku Node.js buildpack.
 This article will not work for applications that install Yarn from other scripts, such as the Heroku Ruby buildpack.
 Heroku expects all dependencies to be included in the

 .yarn directory to take full advantage of “zero downloads”.

 Heroku users using Yarn are not required to migrate to Yarn 2, and users will have access to Yarn 1 in their apps after it is deprecated.
 However, it’s advised to migrate to Yarn 2 to ensure the most up-to-date bug fixes and security patches in the package manager.